Hip Pain? Try Nordic Walking to Relieve Pain in Your Hips

 Walking might not be something you can do easily anymore.
 You might be able to do Nordic Walking or you simply might not.
 You will have to really consider your body and how you feel, and you might want to check with your doctor.

-You will find a video about Nordic Walking at Live Healthy By Walking.
-When you watch the video, you might think, “They are going too fast.
+If you watch a video about Nordic walking, you might think, “They are going too fast.
 I could never do that.”
-Well, maybe you can’t do it right now, but if you start out gradually at the pace you can manage, your hips will start to get happier and stronger.
+Well, maybe you can’t do it right now but if you start out gradually at the pace you can manage, your hips will start to get happier and stronger.
 This might be a helpful way to propel yourself as you walk.

-I’d also like to invite you to get a free report about walking and learn more about how to walk without hip pain (<– click here.)
-I’d also like to hear from you when you tell me how you walked away from your pain…simply by walking.
+I’d like to hear from you when you tell me how you walked away from your pain…simply by walking.